Zofia Szeptycka: Biography

-Born in the family of Polish playwright Alexander Fredro.
+Born in the family of Polish playwright Aleksander Fredro.
 She was educated in Paris and Vienna.
 In 1855, she was close to the workers of the Hôtel Lambert.
 In 1856–1861 lived in Lviv, in October 1861 engaged with Jan Kanty Szeptycki.
 She had seven sons, two of whom died at an early age: Stefan (1862-1864) and Jerzy Piotr (1863-1880).
 She was a very religious, which deeply influenced her sons to make a decision to serve God.
 Roman Aleksander Maria later became a monk and took a name Andrey; and Kazimierz Maria became a Studite monk, under a name Klymentiy.
 Her other son, Stanisław Maria Jan, graduated from the Vienna Military Academy, and then became a general of the Polish Army.
 Aleksander Maria was a landowner, Leon Józef Maria was also a landowner, living in the family residence of Prylbychi.
 Leon and his wife were fusilladed by the NKVD in September 1939, in Prylbychi.
 Aleksander was killed by the Gestapo in 1940, in Zamość.